Samourai-Wallet/samourai-wallet-android/Getting started.md

 ### Step 4 - Congrats!

-You just made your first deposit.
+You just made your first deposit!
 Samourai will notify you once it sees the transaction on the network.
 This is usually nearly instant.
-You will see your balance update and your first transaction appear in the transaction list!
+You will see your balance update and your first transaction appear in the transaction list :)

 ## Get your latest Bitcoin address

-Your Samourai Wallet contains an infinite amount of bitcoin addresses that get used once and then are archived.
+Your Samourai Wallet contains an infinite amount of Bitcoin addresses that get used once and then are archived.
 These archived addresses are never discarded, but they are not used again to protect your privacy and security.

 This means your Bitcoin address will change all the time, this is not cause for alarm, consider your addresses as *'one-time-use'* and disposable.